 I largely couldn’t tell you how I spent that year, and it infuriates me how much time was wasted.
 In that open expanse of time, I could have traveled; I could have recorded an album; I could have turned my love for writing or photography into an impressive side project.
 But instead, I slept too late; I watched TV; I planned my wedding; I scoured job boards.
 My day-to-day life was too grim to confront in conversation, so I rarely made plans with friends or answered the phone.
 I argued with my fiancé over what, exactly, I did all day—could I be applying to more jobs?
 Were there any connections that I should be leveraging to find a lead or two?
 I couldn’t handle having to answer to someone else about the menial ways that I wasted my days, just wanting the entire period of time to be over.
 Were our roles reversed, I know that I would have asked the same questions and gotten equally frustrated when nothing seemed to progress.

 It’s undeniable: Unemployment is miserable, and you should do everything in your power to bring it to an end as quickly as possible.
 However, you have to accept that you’re stuck here for an undetermined amount of time—so you might as well pass the days in a way that makes you happy.
 You can’t be applying to jobs every second, so compromise by finding a productive way to relax.
 Take advantage of the fact that you don’t have daily obligations filling a majority of your schedule—that may not be the case again until you retire.
-Create a blog, volunteer, take an online class, start a business—anything to pass the time in an enjoyable way, get you out of the house, and add new skills to your resume.
+Start a blog, volunteer, take an online class, start a business—anything to pass the time in an enjoyable way, get you out of the house, and add new skills to your resume.
 When you do score an interview, you’ll be able to say that you’ve been doing something to better yourself, with the secondary benefit of making a gap on your resume less suspicious.